pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 ---
 title: 'Attracting People to Work for You'
-description: 'It's not enough to build a great company; you have to draw great people in.
-Here's how to become a magnet for top talent.'
+description: 'It’s not enough to build a great company; you have to draw great people in.
+Here’s how to become a magnet for top talent.'
 pubDate: '2022-06-25'
 heroImage: '/images/management-101.jpg'
 category: 'Management'